rajaneesh80/cryptocurrency_dashboard/README.md

 <img src="img/crypto-all-images.jpg" alt="" height="100" align="center"> <br> <br>

-The use  <strong> [Qlik] </strong> (https://www.qlik.com/) for sales data analysis, it inspired me to make similar dashboard for cryptocurrencies, maybe in future, I may develop a similar app as Qlik for the workplace.
+I use [Qlik](https://www.qlik.com/) for sales data analysis, it inspired me to make a similar dashboard for cryptocurrencies, maybe in future, I may develop a similar app as Qlik for my workplace.

-This project is an attempt to visualise the current price of most popular cryptocurrencies like Bitcoin, Etherum, Litecoin and Bitcoin cash etc. Furthermore, provide deep analyse and one year graph of top 12 Cryptocurrencies.
+This project is an attempt to show the current price of most popular cryptocurrencies like Bitcoin, Etherum, Litecoin and Bitcoin cash etc in table format.
+Furthermore, this app also provides one year deep analyse and one-year price variation graph of 12 Cryptocurrencies.

-all 12 currencies live summary of (COIN ID, ICON, Current Price, 24H High, 24H Low, Market Cap,  % CHANGE In 24H, Supply,  7-Day's Chart $) also presented in table format.

-Crypto Currencies Newsfeed also added to the app to make the app more interactive to the user.
+live price summary table of all 12 currencies with <strong> COIN ID, ICON, Current Price, 24H High, 24H Low, Market Cap,  % CHANGE In 24H, Supply, 7-Day's Chart $ </strong> header and Crypto Currencies Newsfeed make this app more interactive to the user.

 <hr>